Velocidex/velociraptor-docs/content/blog/2023/2023-07-27-release-notes-0.7.0/index.md

 certificates.
 However, Let's encrypt can only issue certificates for port 443.
-This means that the frontend service (which is used to communicate with clients) has to share the same port as the GUI port (which is used to serve the GUI appliction).
+This means that the frontend service (which is used to communicate with clients) has to share the same port as the GUI port (which is used to serve the GUI application).
 This makes it hard to create firewall rules to filter access to the frontend and not to the GUI when used in this configuration.